 I’ve talked about this before and I’m sure you already know this.
 Abandoned buildings are dangerous.
 They attract not just us urban explorers, but also squatters, homeless people, loiters, runaways, etc.

 Thankfully to this day, I’ve not been in a situation where I’ve had to defend myself against an attacker.
 But I have had some close calls.
 I’ve been in a couple of situations where I’ve felt unsafe in a building I’m exploring.

 That’s why I like to keep some sort of self-defense weapon with me.
 The Sabre Red Pepper Gel is my weapon of choice.
 It’s light and small yet powerful enough to stop a person dead in their tracks.

-If you’re looking for a self-defense weapon, I highly recommend the Sabre Red Pepper Gel.
+If you’re looking for a self-defense weapon to add to your exploring gear, I highly recommend the Sabre Red Pepper Gel.

 I always carry my digital camera with me when I’m out exploring.
 It has become a staple item of my urbex gear.

 Some of the places I’ve explored are simply too beautiful to not share with the world.
 Having a camera to take photos of the places I’ve explored is something I like to do.

 I’m by no means a professional photographer but I think I can take a decent photo if I do say so myself.